codefori/docs/docs/pages/developing/debug/debug.md

-> This feature is not yet available.
-See the [PR on GitHub](https://github.com/halcyon-tech/vscode-ibmi/pull/1021).

 # ILE Debugging

 Debugging ILE programs is now available inside of Visual Studio Code.
 We've added UI to make sure setting up the Debug Service to be a swift process.